flengyel/Zettel/README.md

 **Note:** This template serves as a guide for creating a Zettel using the Zettelkasten Method.
 It assumes a software-based implementation.
 Refer to [Zettelkasten.de](https://zettelkasten.de/posts/overview/) and [Zettelkasten.de forum](https://forum.zettelkasten.de) for detailed explanations of the method.

-For software configuration notes, definitions of terms, and more examples, refer to the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki).
+For software configuration notes, definitions of terms, and more examples, please see the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki).

 ## 1. Header